im2fast4u/im2fast4u.github.io/_posts/2025-11-23-post-intro-to-energy.md

 date: 2025-11-23
 ---

 In this blog post, we will dive deep into energy and how it is used in real life.
 Energy is a big part of physics that you *must* know before we get into anything else.
+Also, is not the only blog post where you learn about energy.
+There will be more about this concept in this section of physics.

 ## The Key Details
 Energy is the capacity to make things move or act.
 There is a phenomena, or law in physics called the conservation of energy.
 Accoring to this law, energy cannot be created or destroyed.
 However, they can change forms.
 For example, potential energy can be converted to kinetic energy.